Effects of resolution and local stability on galactic disks: Halo resolution and softening on bar formation: Results

-In Figure \ref{fig:f2max}, we present the maximum value of $F_2$ within $20 \, \kpc$ as a function of time.
-To improve visibility, we apply smoothing using a moving average over 9 points.
-The raw data without smoothing are shown in Figure \ref{fig:f2max_raw}, which exhibit a wide range of oscillations due to bar-spiral periodic overlap \citep{hilmi20, marques25}.
+In Fig. \ref{fig:f2max}, we present the maximum value of $F_2$ within $20 \, \kpc$ as a function of time.
+To improve visibility, we applied smoothing using a moving average over nine points.
+The raw data without smoothing are shown in Fig. \ref{fig:f2max_raw}, which exhibit a wide range of oscillations due to bar-spiral periodic overlap \citep{hilmi20, marques25}.
 In models r1c16ldmsf1 and r1c16sf1, which do not develop stable, extended bars, these oscillations reflect recurrent episodes of transient inner $m=2$ distortions that do not settle into a coherent bar (Fig.~\ref{fig:f2max_raw}).
-Their stellar disks remain unstable due to the combination of stability and numerical perturbations, but the lack of angular momentum transfer prevents the phase transition to the bar formation, thereby sustaining these fluctuations until the end of their evolution.
+Morphologically, their inner $ m=2 $ mode does not resemble a bar; rather, it appears as a perturbed disk (Fig.~\ref{fig:face}).
+Their stellar disks remain unstable due to the combination of stability and numerical perturbations; however, the lack of angular momentum transfer prevents the phase transition to bar formation, thereby sustaining these fluctuations until the end of their evolution.

-Models r1c16 and r1c16ldm with $\epsdm=0.03 \, \kpc$ form the strongest bars among the `c16' models, reaching $\Ftmax \approx 0.5$, whereas models with larger softening attain lower peak values (Fig.~\ref{fig:f2max}).
-Both `sf1' models fail to grow beyond $F_2 = 0.3$, although r1c16ldmsf1 reaches a slightly higher value owing to enhanced instability from perturbations driven by massive DM particles.
+Models r1c16 and r1c16ldm with $\epsdm=0.03 \, \kpc$ form the strongest bars among the "c16" models, reaching $\Ftmax \approx 0.5$, whereas models with larger softening attain lower peak values (Fig.~\ref{fig:f2max}).
+Both "sf1" models fail to grow beyond $F_2 = 0.3$, although r1c16ldmsf1 reaches a slightly higher value owing to enhanced instability from perturbations driven by massive DM particles.
 Model r1c14ldmsf1 reaches $F_2 \approx 0.3$ but does not grow further due to the absence of central angular momentum exchange.